-If the system runs out of hard disk storage space the display informs you that there is not enough memory to back up a sample.
+The display will inform you if there is not enough memory to back up a sample onto the system drive.
 You then have two choices: either free up some additional memory by erasing banks on the system drive, or call up the Undo function (Digital Processing, 9.
 Undo) and disable the backup process.
-Of course, if backup is disabled, you cannot undo an operation.
+Of course, if backup is disabled, you will not be able to undo an operation.